thetkpark/csc-works/CSC371/README.md

    - Process and merge the value with associated key
    - Write the output to HDFS

+Both operation can be run parallely with minimal effort.
+Just divide the data to each mapper and reducer

 ## Yarn

 - Resource manager on Hadoop